Mohak91/MetReTrim/README.md

 sudo docker ps -a
 ```

-Removing docker containers if the STATUS shown is exited,
+Removing docker container if the STATUS shown is exited,

 ```
 sudo docker rm metretrim_run